Canon 1D X vs Sony RX10 IV

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The RX10 IV has a touchscreen, while the 1DX has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the RX10 IV is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The 1DX writes its imaging data to Compact Flash cards, while the RX10 IV uses SDXC or Memory Stick PRO Duo cards.
 The 1DX features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the RX10 IV only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX does not offer wifi capability.
+In contrast, the 1DX does not provide wifi capability.